Designated Donations Program Guidelines 2

 4. (d)A Grantee and/or their officers shall not have engaged in acts that are recognized as inappropriate or violated any laws or ordinances.

-5. (e) A Grantee shall not fall under the definition of “Anti-Social Forces” (groups or individuals that pursue economic benefit by making full use of violence, force and/or fraudulent means), which is specified in Article 2(2)1 of the Japan Foundation’s Regulations with Regard to Dealing with Anti-Social Forces (2015 Regulation No. 52).
+5. (e) A Grantee shall not fall under the definition of “Anti-Social Forces” (groups or individuals that pursue economic benefit by making full use of violence, force and/or fraudulent means), which is specified in Article 2(2)1 of the JF’s Regulations with Regard to Dealing with Anti-Social Forces (2015 Regulation No. 52).

 1. (a)The Government of Japan (including national junior and senior high schools and other national institutions), local public entities (including public universities, public junior and senior high schools and other public institutions), incorporated administrative agencies, local incorporated administrative agencies, and national university corporations and their subordinate organizations.